Boys and Girls Club of Ottawa

 Finances

-News: In F2018, Boys and Girls Club of Ottawa amalgamated with Ottawa Boys Club Foundation.
-BGCO’s auditor restated F2017 figures in the F2018 audited financials as if the two organizations had been combined since inception.
-Ci’s financial analysis uses restated figures.
+In F2018, Boys and Girls Club of Ottawa amalgamated with Ottawa Boys Club Foundation.

-Boys and Girls Club of Ottawa is a large charity that received $5.5m in donations and special events fundraising in F2018.
-Administrative costs are 6% of revenue (excluding investment income) and fundraising costs are 6% of donations and special events fundraising.
-Per dollar donated to the charity, 88 cents go to the cause, which is within Ci’s reasonable range for overhead spending.
+Boys and Girls Club of Ottawa received $5.6m in donations and special events fundraising in F2022.
+It also received $2.2m in government funding, which is 27% of revenues.
+Administrative costs are 15% of revenue (excluding investment income) and fundraising costs are 4% of donations and special events fundraising.
+Per dollar donated to the charity, 81 cents go to the cause, which is within Ci’s reasonable range for overhead spending.

 This report is an update that has been sent to Boys and Girls Club of Ottawa for review.
 Comments and edits may be forthcoming.